lishamhlanga/Donegal-Famous-Beaches/README.md

 - __Upload Page__

-  - This page is is for uploading any new information that the user has for example new beaches that they want to be featured in the Famous Beaches page.
+  - This page is is for uploading any new information that the user has for example new beaches that the users want to be featured in the Famous Beaches page.
-  - The user will be able to enter information on the form and upload an image of their beach and where it is locate eg county
+  - The user will be able to enter information on the form and upload an image of their beach and where it is located eg county
+  - Once uploaded the admin of the site will approve , check everything and publish the info.
 ![upload-form](https://github.com/lishamhlanga/Donegal-Famous-Beaches/blob/main/Media/form-for-upload.png)
 # Future Updates
 ### Features Left to Implement